StuartBaxter-MVP/SecurityRoleManagement/README.md

-# Title of the sample

-> When naming your sample, try to give it a friendly name that describes what it does.
-Avoid using terms like `PowerApp`, `PowerApps`, `Power App`, etc. -- because that's what all the samples in this repo are all about.
-> GOOD 👍:
->     Transmographier
-> BAD 👎:
->     Power App Sample
->
-> DELETE THIS PARAGRAPH BEFORE SUBMITTING
+# Power Platform Teams Management

 ## Summary

 Short summary on functionality and used technologies.

-This solution allows admins to manage assignment of teams, users and column secuirty roles to Azure AD synced teams via a cnavas app.
+This solution allows admins to manage assignment of teams, users and column security roles to Azure AD synced teams via a cnavas app.

 I have also included a Power Automate Cloud Flow to create AAD synced team for demo purposes